frederikpanse/rock-paper-scissors_mpt/README.md

-# Understanding your Opponent's Rock-Paper-Scissors Strategy!
+# Get insight in your Opponent's Rock-Paper-Scissors Strategy